jupierce/openshift-jenkins-pipeline-dsl/README.md

     // we find it?
 The 'related(kind)' operation can create an appropriate Selector for us. def builds = bc.related('builds')

-    // There are no guarantees in life, so let's interrupt these operatoins if they
+    // There are no guarantees in life, so let's interrupt these operations if they
     // take more than 10 minutes and fail this script. timeout(10) {